tpmorris/WhatIfNotes/TimNotes.md

 * Figures need to have captions!
 So many times you just want to flick back and can't remember which one you were thinking about because there is no caption.
 * Nothing on mediation.
 We wondered why.
-* To some of us, the notation is odd: always *A* for exposure and *L* for covariates and sometimes other things; most literature I've ever seen uses *Z* and *X* to denote exposure and covariate/s respectively, with *U* for something unmeasured.
-However, I think *A* and *L* is a well established convention.
+* To some of us, the notation is odd: always $A$ for exposure and $L$ for covariates and sometimes other things; most literature I've read uses $Z$ and $X$ to denote exposure and covariate/s respectively, with $U$ for something unmeasured.
+However, I think $A$ and $L$ is a well established convention.
 * Some of the in-line equations are hard to read, especially when they run across a line-break; hyperlinks would be helpful; appears to use an odd version of Computer Moden/Latin Modern that renders poorly on-screen (looks like Scientific Word output).
 * *Scripts* are referred to as *programs* throughout.
 It's not ambiguous but is wrong and may annoy programmers.
 * Stata Press are willing to work with authors even where they are not publishing the book.
 Would be good for the authors to approach them as the Stata code is not Stata-like at all and will confuse Stata users.
 * They always refer to unspecified people as 'she'/'her'/'he'/'him'.
 It seems to be a US thing to be uncomfortable with just using 'they'/'them' for a notional person whose pronouns don't matter for the example.
 * Someone (anon) commented 'This book doesn't use two words when 10 will do!'
 It is pretty verbose.
 I found this distracting because, once you have got the point, you want to get past it.
+Presumably it is not primarily targeted at readers like us.

 ## First chunk of comments relate to Nov 2020 version